DICK FLOOD'S MUSICAL CAREER

 This was all that plus that big glass of cold milk and that big paper napkin that comes with it all!"

-"One Saturday night I followed my good friend Ferlin Husky’s unrelentless standing ovation for his latest single "On The Wings Of a Dove".
-Can you imagine how underacnhieved I felt at that very moment as I stepped into the spotlight and up to that big Grand Ole Opry microphone to sing my dinky little song that no one had ever heard before?
-And the exact same feeling another time as I slowly walked up to that same big microphone right after Hank Locklin received a tremendous standing ovation for his "Please Help Me I’m Falling’" song .
+"One Saturday night I followed my good friend Ferlin Husky’s unrelentless standing ovation for his latest single "On the Wings of a Dove".
+Can you imagine how underachieved I felt at that very moment as I stepped into the spotlight and up to that big Grand Ole Opry microphone to sing my dinky little song that no one had ever heard before?
+And the exact same feeling another time as I slowly walked up to that same big microphone right after Hank Locklin received a tremendous standing ovation for his "Please Help Me I’m Falling’" song.
 Both of those times I was almost too embarrassed to come out on the stage.
 How do you top or even compare with a performance such as those two?
 I would not have given a leopard those spots.”